Racial Equity in Arts Funding Workshop -a workshop for arts and culture funders

 The workshop, part of the MA Arts Funders’ Network programming, is sponsored by the Krupp Family Foundation with additional support by the Wagner Foundation.

-Please note: if you attend, you must be able to stay for the entirety of the workshop.
-Registration is on a first-come first-served basis with priority given to arts and culture funders.
-Space is limited to 40.
+Please note: If you attend, you must be able to stay for the entirety of the workshop.
+Registration is on a first-come first-served basis with priority given to arts and culture funders who have been participating in the MA Arts Funders’ Network.
+For the time being, we are limiting participation to 2 individuals per organization.
+The workshop is limited to 40 participants.

 Photo credit: theguild.works